AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/mappings.md

                     <td>N/A</td>
                     <td>
                         <p>This requirement is a system behavioural requirement.</p>
-                        <p>This requirement is satisifed by typical producing and consuming system behaviour.
+                        <p>This requirement is satisfied by typical producing and consuming system behaviour.
 Only a display or text associated with a code is expected to be included in the narrative and rendered.</p>
                     </td>
                 </tr>
                 <!-- ======================================================================== -->